 Make notes about the other car involved in the wreck.
 This can include things like the make, model, color, registration information and license plate number.
 You also may want to take pictures of the wreck and the involved vehicles.

-Information about the wreck
+Information About the Wreck

-Write down the date, time and location of the accident.
+Write down the date, time, and location of the accident.
 Also, include the directions both you and the other driver were each traveling in, the weather and road conditions, and a general description of the collision.
 You also may want to collect the names and contact information of any witnesses as well as the name and badge number of the responding officer.

-If you have suffered an injury due to a wreck with a negligent driver, gathering relevant information can be an important part of supporting a claim.
+If you have suffered an injury due to a wreck with a negligent driver, gathering relevant information after a car accident can be an important part of supporting a claim.
 If the other driver’s insurance company denies your claim, you might be able to take legal action to fight for the compensation you deserve.
 Skilled personal injury attorneys can be a good source of information on how to navigate the process of pursuing such actions.